Raman microscopy has evolved into a common method for fast and nondestructive analysis of microscopic samples in forensic

 and R&D laboratories as well as for troubleshooting in the field of quality control.
-Samples ranging from art & archeology,
+Samples ranging from art and archeology,

 materials science, biology, pharmacology to polymers and plastics can be investigated.
 The analysis is performed by scanning